Unipotent linear suspensions of free groups: Piecewise trivial suspensions

 \textbf{Test 2.} Decide for each white vertex $w\in\verts X$ whether there exists a fibre preserving automorphism $\alpha_w \in \aut{\bbX'_v}$ such that for each $e \in \edges X$ incident to $w$, with $b$ being the other vertex incident to $e$, there is a conjugating element $g_{e,w}$ that where the various mappings are those given in \eqref{eq:ext-adj-square}.
 By our colouring convention $\bbX_w = F_w \oplus \bk{t_w}$.
 Then $i_{e,w}(\bbX_e) = \bk{c_{e,w},t_w}$ where $c_{e,w}$ lies in the fibre and $\varphi_w(i_{e,w}(\bbX_e)) = \bk{\varphi_w(c_{e,q}),t_w'}$, where $t_w'$ is a generator of the centralizer of $\bbX_w' = F_w' \oplus\bk{t_w'}$.
 The second test therefore amounts to finding an automorphism $\alpha_w$ such that each edge $e$ incident to $w$ the element $\alpha_w(\varphi_w(c_{e,w})$ is conjugate to $c_{e',w'}^{\pm 1}$, where $i_{e',q'}(\bbX_e') = \bk{c_{e',w'},t_w'}$ and $c_{e',w'}$ lies in the fibre.
 But this is precisely what the classical Whitehead algorithm for tuples of elements in $F_w'$ decides.

-So either the Whitehead algorithm gives us an automorphism of the fibre, which gives us a fibre preserving automorphisms of $\bbX_w'$ that matches up images of edge groups, or there is no such automorphism of the fibre.
+So either the Whitehead algorithm gives us an automorphism of the fibre, which gives us a fibre preserving automorphism of $\bbX_w'$ that matches up images of edge groups, or there is no such automorphism of the fibre.
 If there is no such automorphism of the fibre, then we can conclude that there is no automorphism at all which matches the peripheral subgroups.
-This is because a non-fibre preserving automorphism of $\bbX_w'$ will still descend to an automorphism of the image since the center is characteristic.
-Therefore, if $\bbX$ and $\bbX'$ are isomorphic, then there is a fibre preserving automorphism of each vertex group that passes Test 2.
-Furthermore compostion with the automorphisms of $\bbX_w'$ that inverts the generator of the center and fixes the fibre pointwise gives another autmorphism that passes Test 2, so we may assume that the automorphism we found is also orientation preserving.
+This is because a non-fibre preserving automorphism of $\bbX_w'$ will still descend to an automorphism of the image since the centre is characteristic.
+Therefore, if $\bbX$ and $\bbX'$ are isomorphic, then there is a fibre-preserving automorphism of each vertex group that passes Test 2.
+Furthermore, composition with the automorphisms of $\bbX_w'$ that inverts the generator of the centre and fixes the fibre pointwise gives another automorphism that passes Test 2, so we may assume that the automorphism we found is also orientation preserving.

 \textbf{Step 3 Orbits of markings and matching peripheral subgroups in black vertex groups.} Passing Test 2 ensures the right hand side of \eqref{eq:ext-adj-eqn}, namely is well-defined.
 Recall that the marking of a group is a choice of a tuple of generators.
-Picking $(c_e,t_w)$ as a marking of $i_{e,w}(\bbX_e) \leq \bbX_w$, as shown in diagram \eqref{eq:ext-adj-square}, gives us a pull back marking of $\bbX_e$, which we can then push forward to $\bbX_b$ to get the pair of elements
+Picking $(c_e,t_w)$ as a marking of $i_{e,w}(\bbX_e) \leq \bbX_w$, as shown in diagram \eqref{eq:ext-adj-square}, gives us a pullback marking of $\bbX_e$, which we can then push forward to $\bbX_b$ to get the pair of elements